Navigation

 Tip

-Your menu is currently public but it is not being called.
-You need to use a template to display the menu on the screen.
-Modyo offers a general-purpose snippet in Snippets, General, menu and is called in the base template using
+Your menu is now public, but it is not being called.
+You need to use a template to display it on the screen.
+Modyo offers a general-purpose snippet in Snippets, General, menu and is called in the base

 {% snippet 'shared/general/menu' %}